The Stockholm RichText-Editor Lessons

 As you can see all the benefits of using the recommended "Media Container" assumption including the image variations for avif (optional) and webp are gone.
 And the hidden s9ymdb:ID tag has moved.
 This is not the HTML source Serendipity Styx wants to save and give out since it breaks certain functions and behaviours !

-At this state it is good to know that this RichText-Editor has a "butler" (which is called "ACF").
+At this state it is good to know that this RichText-Editor has a "butler" (which previously was called "ACF").
 This "butler" checks for (un-)valid code and then tries to repair it.
 These repairs don't always look like clean and straight HTML, but are at least valid, since unbroken.
 These automatic ACF (cleanup) actions always happen when you switch between the RichText-view-mode and the Source-view-mode and vice versa and when you save your entry.

 Leaving the possible crumble by these (inter)-actions between you and the ACF as is, is no option !
 Repairing it in the source, needs HTML structure knowledge !
 This is why certain and here described techniques are mandatory to learn !! 😁 And, let me say it this way: Every human being is using techniques to achieve it goals... 🐒 💝